-10.1 Taxpayers that do not need to comply with FRS 109 for accounting purposes45 will continue to apply the pre-FRS 39 tax treatment or FRS 39 tax treatment (as the case may be).
-They may refer to the IRAS e-Tax Guide "Income Tax Implications arising from the Adoption of FRS 39 - Financial Instruments: Recognition & Measurement" for guidance on the pre-FRS 39 tax treatment (at paragraphs 2 to 5 of the e-Tax Guide) and the FRS 39 tax treatment.
+- 10.1 Taxpayers that do not need to comply with FRS 109 for accounting purposes will continue to apply the pre-FRS 39 tax treatment or FRS 39 tax treatment (as the case may be).
+They may refer to the IRAS e-Tax Guide "Income Tax Implications arising from the Adoption of FRS 39 Financial Instruments: Recognition & Measurement" for guidance on the pre-FRS 39 tax treatment (at paragraphs 3.1 to 3.4 of the e-Tax Guide) and the FRS 39 tax treatment.
 However, should they wish to apply FRS 109 tax treatment, they may make a written application to the CIT to be a qualifying person for FRS 109 tax treatment.
-Once the CIT approves the application, they can apply FRS 109 tax treatment from the YA of the basis period in which the CIT grants the approval or such later YA as the CIT may approve.
+Once the CIT approves the application, they can apply FRS 109 tax treatment from the YA of the basis period in which the CIT grants the approval or such later YA as the CIT may approve. - 10.2 FRS 104 Insurance Contracts specifies the financial reporting for insurance contracts by any entity that issues such contracts ("insurer") until the second phase of the project on insurance contracts is completed.
+FRS 104 does not apply to other assets and liabilities of an insurer, such as financial assets and financial liabilities within the scope of FRS 39 and FRS 109.
+As insurers are required to apply FRS 109 for annual periods beginning on or after 1 Jan 2018 before the adoption of the insurance contracts standard, the ASC issued Amendments to FRS 104: Applying FRS 109 Financial Instruments with FRS 104 Insurance Contracts ("Amendments to FRS 104") on 23 Dec 2016 to provide two options to insurers when applying FRS 109 with FRS 104 for annual periods beginning on or after 1 Jan 2018.
+The two options available to an insurer are summarised below.